skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 Spot Jobs
 ================================================

-Sky supports serverless spot jobs that can automatically recovered from preemptions.
+Sky supports serverless spot jobs that can automatically be recovered from preemptions.

 The following is an example of a spot job that is managed by Sky: